Rainbow Room: Design

 The double-height restaurant contains twenty-four 24 ft windows, which surround the space so as to give it a "vista"-like quality.
 Each window contains a blind that can be adjusted vertically, and there are radiators at the foot of many of these windows.
-The restaurant is notable for a revolving circle-shaped dance floor, which was inspired by the long-closed Murray's Roman Gardens on 42nd Street.
+At the center of the restaurant is a revolving circular dance floor, which was inspired by the 1908 and long-closed Murray's Roman Gardens on West 42nd Street at Broadway between Seventh and Eighth.
 The 32 ft floor can rotate in either direction and can make a full revolution every 3–5 minutes.
 In the 1987 renovation, the rotating floor was covered with a carpet design consisting of a "compass rose, sort of a star, surrounded by two sets of diamond patterns, each within a circular band", which was similar to the floor's original carpet design.
 During lunchtime, the dance floor would stop rotating and an extra 70 seats could be placed on the stationary dance floor.
 The Rainbow Room's rotating dance floor is said to draw its inspiration from the Round Room in the Carlu, a restaurant that Jacques Carlu designed in Toronto.

 Above the dance floor hang several concentric "rings" that recess into the ceiling from outside to inside, with the largest ring measuring 47 ft across and the smallest, most recessed circle located in the center of the other rings.
 There is a chandelier hanging from a brass pole in the middle of the central circle.
 This is the largest of the three chandeliers in the Rainbow Room, although a fourth chandelier formerly hung above the east alcove.
 Both indirect lighting and crystal light fixtures on the walls illuminate the space.
-The famed lighting designer Edward F. Caldwell & Co. designed the room's original four chandeliers.
+The lighting designer Edward F. Caldwell & Co. designed the room's original four chandeliers.
 There are mirrors in the alcove, the eastern and western walls, and around the stage, which were intended to reflect the activity of the room in both the figurative and literal senses.